little-world/rust-course/src/03-trait-design-patterns.md

 ## Pattern 4: Extension Traits

 *   **Problem**: You can't add methods to types from other crates (the "orphan rule").
 You want to extend standard types like `Vec` or `String` with domain-specific helpers, but can't modify their source code.
 *   **Solution**: Define a new trait (an "extension trait") with the desired methods.
 Then, implement that trait for the external type.
-Users of your crate can then `use` your trait to make the new methods available.
 *   **Why It Matters**: This pattern allows you to extend any type you don't own in a modular, opt-in way.
 It solves the orphan rule problem cleanly.
-Multiple crates can extend the same type without conflicting.
-It also allows for powerful "blanket implementations" like adding a method to *all* types that implement `Iterator`.
-*   **Use Cases**: Adding domain-specific methods to `String`, extending `Result`/`Option` with logging helpers, creating custom `Iterator` adapters, providing helper methods for collections like `HashMap`.

 ### Example: Basic Extension Trait